 Just because you choose to get a prenup does not mean that you think the relationship will end.
 It simply means you understand things can happen, and you want to prepare for those possibilities.

 Even if your relationship is stable now, you may want to consider getting a prenuptial agreement.
 Each couple will have different reasons that they want to sign a prenup.
 People who should consider a prenup are those with assets before marriage, single parents, business owners, grandparents and business professionals.
 Additionally, if one or both has debt, they may want to sign a prenup to protect the other in case of their early demise.

 If the couple were to divorce in the future, it could be helpful to agree that the two would want to protect each other financially.
 A prenup can help to prevent extensive court proceedings and promote early and open communication between the couple.

 Nobody enters a marriage expecting that it will end.
 However, many people still choose to get prenups to ensure that their assets have protection.
 They can also help you stay on a clear financial path no matter what happens.
 Each state has unique prenuptial agreement laws, and California’s are relatively easy to understand.
-Ensure that if you do choose to get a prenup that you have an attorney write it for you, and that you follow all the necessary legal guidelines to ensure that your prenup is valid.
+Ensure that if you do choose to get a prenup you have an attorney write it for you and that you follow all the necessary legal guidelines to ensure that your prenup is valid.

 Tips on Personal Finance